 However, there are some stark differences between 38-inch monitors and most other displays.
 For starters, virtually all 38-inch monitors are considered ultrawide monitors.
 This means they offer a 21:9 ultrawide aspect ratio, which means you get a lot more width than a standard display.

 Another difference to note is the fact that most 38-inch monitors offer a curved screen.
 Seeing everything on your display can be difficult with more horizontal real estate.
-A curved monitor makes everything easier to see without turning your head.
+Curved panels make everything easier to see without turning your head like a flat screen.

 At the simplest level, a 38-inch monitor works by plugging into your computer via one of the display ports.
 Once the monitor is plugged in, your computer transfers data and visuals directly to the monitor through the display cable you plugged in.